1199 Park Avenue, 1199 Park Avenue, New York, NY 10128, Manhattan — Cooperative, 1961

 The garage income is structural.
 The building-owned garage generates substantial annual income for the cooperative corporation, reducing shareholder maintenance burden and providing a cushion against capital expenditure pressures.
 This is a meaningful and rare attribute on Park Avenue.

-The Brown Harris Stevens management standard is real.
-BHS is among the most institutionally disciplined cooperative management firms in New York City.
+The management standard is real.
+The managing agent is among among the most institutionally disciplined cooperative management firms in New York City.
 Buyers should expect rigorous board package requirements, conservative financial review, and the standard tier-one Carnegie Hill board approval framework.

 The 1980 conversion structure is mid-late among Park Avenue conversions.
 Many shareholders may be holders since the original conversion, with original purchase prices that reflect the early-1980s pricing tier.
 The cap rate / value structure has materially appreciated in the 45+ years since.